mianwei66/ATT_Future_Stock_Price_Prediction/README.md

 Also, the volume as a reflection of outside events, it is a very important variable in my model.

+2. The variable that I'm predicting is close price.
-2. Let's take a look at the close price over time:
+   Here is the historical close price over time(daily for the past 36 years):

 ![Screenshot](2.png)